andycroll/andycroll.com/_posts/2019/2019-05-19-dont-email-from-activerecord-callbacks.md

 ---

-Among the first things you often want to do with your Rails application is send email.
+One of the first things you often want to do within your Rails application is send email.

 A frequent pattern is that an email is often sent after a change to, or creation of, one of your models.